cadelux/First-Work-/README.md

 # First-Work-

 Hi!
 My nickname is Cadelux.I learning programing and English.
-I'm new hear,i will do good jobs :)
+I'm new here,i will do good jobs :)